Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Interlude: special splittings for Lie supergroups

 in which $ \, \widehat{g}_{{}_0} \in G_+(A) \, $ and the factors $ \, \big( 1 + \widehat{\eta}_t \, Y_{\widehat{i}_t} \big) \, $ are either old factors $ \, \big( 1 + \eta_k \, Y_{i_k} \big) \, $, {\sl with no inversions among them}, or new factors such that $ \, \widehat{\eta}_t \in \fa^5 \, $.

-In order to conclude, we can iterate at will this procedure: then --- as $ \, \fa^n = \{0\} \, $ for $ \, n > N \, $ --- after finitely many steps we shall no longer find any new factor coming in; therefore, we eventually find a last factorization of $ g $ of the form
+In order to conclude, we can iterate at will this procedure: then --- as $ \, \fa^n = \{0\} \, $ for $ \, n > N \, $ --- after finitely many steps we shall no longer find any new factor coming in; thus, we eventually find -9pt